-This is any Oracle server instance that communicates with the gateway for purposes of performing remote procedural calls to execute remote transaction programs (RTP).
-The Oracle Integrating Server can be on the same system as the gateway or on a different system.
+This is any Oracle database instance that communicates with the gateway for purposes of performing RPCs to execute RTP.
+The Oracle database can be on the same system as the gateway or on a different system.
 If it is on a different system, then Oracle Net is required on both systems.
 Refer to Figure 1-2, "Gateway Architecture Featuring SNA or TCP/IP Protocol" for a view of the gateway architecture.